10 Simple Steps to Secure Your WiFi Network from Hackers

 In the home network, you can connect almost all the devices to the WiFi network.
 Whether it’s a smartphone or a desktop PC, or devices like baby monitors, refrigerators, fire alarms, and door locks.
 If your network got hacked, all devices connected to the network will get compromised.

-So if are the one who relies on the wifi connection for important works like paying credit card bills, and accessing your internet banking.
+So if are one who relies on the wifi connection for important work like paying credit card bills, and accessing your internet banking.
 Then it’s even more important to secure your wifi network.
 Because if you do not follow proper security measures you are soon going to be a victim of a hack.
-So how to avoid this, it’s simple increase the security of your home network.
+So how to avoid this, it’s simple to increase the security of your home network.

 Why Secure a WiFi Network?

 Well if someone got access to your wifi he will not only leach your internet bandwidth but also can do much worse.
-One can control your home network devices and listen to your traffic, steal your password, and see what you are browsing.
+One can control your home network device and listen to your traffic, steal your password, and see what you are browsing.

 Not only this, but he can also send a fake email from your account, and can launch various attacks like man-in-the-middle attacks, phishing, etc.